Dog Health Care

 Puppies get some antibodies against certain diseases from their mother through her placenta and milk.
 However, those antibodies break down and disappear after a few months of life.
 Therefore, having your puppy vaccinated properly to prevent certain life-threatening diseases is extremely important.
+Puppy vaccines are important in ensuring your puppy will stay happy and healthy.
 Our doctors will discuss with you the ideal vaccination schedule for your puppy and their future needs.
 Some puppies will require more vaccines than others depending on if they will be show dogs, hunting dogs, dogs that need to be groomed or good pets for our family and friends.
 Vaccines that will be discussed include distemper, parvo, adenovirus, parainfluenza, leptospirosis, corona, bordetella, influenza, rabies, and Lyme.
 We will determine the proper spacing of the vaccines for your puppy so they won’t overwhelm their immune system while still providing the protection they need against disease.

 ADULT DOG VACCINES